Skip to main content

 • All data is tagged with a verified tenant identifier before persistence.
 Mixed writes are rejected at the service layer.

-• Tenant suspension is available as an immediate operator action, cryptographically logged.
+• Tenant suspension is available as an immediate operator action, logged in the HMAC-SHA256 tamper-evident audit chain.

 EV code signing certificate as root of trust